Some of these questions and other topics will be covered in more detail on the

 Q: If I see a mistake in the information presented can I correct it?

-The suggestion tab allows you to send corrections, updates, comments or any other information to the database administrator.
+A: The suggestion tab allows you to send corrections, updates, comments or any other information to the database administrator.
 Information on which individual you are referencing is automatically attached to the message when you make a suggestion using the Suggestion tab.
 The database administrator will evaluate your suggestion and add it to the database in the next web update cycle if appropriate.

 [return to top of page]